Stellar multiplicity and stellar rotation: Insights from APOGEE: Discussion: Implications for Gyrochronology

 As expected, the close binary fraction is strongly correlated with \vsini.
 It is unclear whether a trend exists with \agesd\ from our figure, especially given the larger uncertainties.
 However, age has significant internal correlations with other parameters that do correlate with the close binary fraction, such as [Fe/H] and $\alpha$ process abundances, so a thorough multi-variate analysis is necessary to fully interpret this histogram.
 Despite this, the 2D histogram shows a clear age-dependent gradient in the close binary fraction across \vsini, such that stars that are 10 Gyr old have notably larger fractions of close binaries at \vsini\ $<10$ \kms\ than stars that are 3 Gyr.

 Due to using only single star tracks, equal-mass binaries that are offset from the main sequence are expected to be biased towards very young (100s Myr) or very old ($>10$ Gyr) \agesd\ estimates.
 Removing SB2s reduces the impact of these biases, but particularly for the oldest stars, we still expect some contamination from poorly-constrained binary \agesd\ in the age-dependence of the close binary fraction.
 However, we note that the gradient extends down into intermediate ages ($1 \lesssim$ \agesd/Gyr $\lesssim8$), where we expect relatively robust ages for binaries and single stars alike.
 To further check for biases from photometric binaries, we calculated a simple photometric offset $J_{\text{avg}}-J_{\text{abs}}$ from a line spanning the centre of the main sequence, such that photometric binaries should have $J_{\text{avg}}-J_{\text{abs}}\gtrsim0.5$.
-We plotted \vsini\ and \agesd\ with the points coloured by this magnitude offset and did not find significant biases in the distributions of systems with large photometric offsets.
+We coloured the 2D histogram from Fig.~\ref{fig:kraft_break} on the median photometric offset and found that stars with \agesd\ $\gtrsim 9.5$ Gyr have systematically positive offsets of $J_{\text{avg}}-J_{\text{abs}}\approx 0.5$, as to be expected for the oldest stars moving towards the subgiant branch.
+However, the remaining portion of the figure showed very small median offsets, with a median value of $0.05$ for histogram bins between $4.5\leq$ \agesd\ $<9.5$ Gyr, a region where we still see the effects of the age gradient.

 To compare this trend with predictions from gyrochronology, we use the relation from \cite{Barnes2010},

 where $\tau_{c}$ is the convective turnover timescale, $P_{0}$ is the initial period, and $k_{\text{C}}$ and $k_{\text{I}}$ are dimensionless constants.
 We adopt $\tau_{c}=34.87$ days \citep{Barnes2010a} and $P_{0}=1.1$ days \citep{Saders2016}.
 The orange lines in Fig.~\ref{fig:kraft_break} show this relation for 1 \msun\ and \loggunits\ $=$ 4.0 (lightest), 4.5, and 5.0 (darkest).
 Gyrochronology predicts that most old MS stars should be rotating slowly, but our data indicate that tidal interactions in close binary systems can keep older stars spinning faster than predicted.
 This manifests as a gradual increase in the close binary fraction across our measured rotation speeds as a function of stellar age.